close

 Experimental institute

-Did you know that there was once a "Fats and Oils Department" at the HSG?
-The lower floors of the first HSG university building housed the premises of the "Schweizerische Versuchsanstalt" - today EMPA.
-When the business academy was founded in 1898, it was already clear that technical material tests for industry were to be carried out in addition to business teaching.
-First and foremost were tests for the St.Gallen textile associations.
-But the demand was great and soon leather, detergents, paper, fats and oils also appeared on the laboratory benches and in the test tubes.
-In 1918, the Federal Council recognised the research institute.
-In 1936 it was taken over entirely by the Confederation and moved to a new building, but the collaboration with the HSG continued.
+Did you know that HSG once housed a 'Fats and Oils Department'?
+The lower floors of the original HSG university building were home to the facilities of the 'Schweizerische Versuchsanstalt', now known as EMPA.
+When the business academy was established in 1898, it was apparent that in addition to business education, technical material tests for industry was also on the agenda.
+Initially, these tests primarily served the St.Gallen textile associations.
+However, the demand quickly expanded to include leather, detergents, paper, as well as fats and oils, which found their place on the laboratory benches and in the test tubes.
+In 1918, the research institute gained an official recognition by the Swiss Federal Council.
+In 1936, it was fully taken over by the Swiss Confederation and relocated to a new facility, but the collaboration with HSG continued.

 Joseph Zingg